Aliciawyse/testApp/README.md

 ### 2. Process

 To get setup, I  installed [node.js](https://nodejs.org/en/) and node package manager (npm).
 Then I installed Express Generator with `npm install -g express-generator`.
-Next, I type `express testApp` to create a skeleton app.
+Next, I type `express testApp` to create a skeleton app called testApp.
 In the `testApp` directory, I type `npm install` to install all of the dependencies in `package.json`.

+A template engine called Jade comes with using express generator.
+My base template is `views\layout.jade`.
+In the base template I include: Bulma, my css stylesheet, jQuery and an external script file called `global.js`.

+ This base template is the most basic template that I extend on every page of my app.
+For example, I extend `layout.jade` in `views\index.jade` which is where most of the app's look is built.

 The file `app.js` is the heart of this skeleton app.
 This is where express is set up.

-Express supports a template engine called Jade.
-My base template is `views\layout.jade`.
-A base template is the most basic template that I extend on every page of my website.
-Taking advantage of my base template, I extend it and create `views\index.jade`.

 Static files in `/public/javascripts` and  `/public/stylesheets` help provide some interactivity on the website and style.

 Side note: You can go to [http://localhost:3000/people/peoplelist](http://localhost:3000/people/peoplelist) to see the JSON output that we'll manipulate.